Heliskiing: Accessibility

 There are two main types of heliskiing experience.
 First one is lodge-based, where skiers live in a lodge in wilderness and do ski trips from there.
-These packages are usually for 5–7 days and can cost around 10 000$.
+These packages are usually for 5–7 days and can cost around $10 000.
 The second option is day heli-skiing, which includes only one day of skiing without accommodation, most usually available during a typical resort-based ski experience.
 Equipment such as freeride skis, poles and safety gear is usually included in the price.

 Controversy

 In 2010 Switzerland's major environmental groups, including the Worldwide Fund for Nature, handed a petition with over 15,000 signatures to the Swiss government, demanding a ban on heliskiing.
 Heliskiing is banned in Germany and was banned in France in 1985.

 Misconceptions

-A common misconception is that a skier has to jump off the helicopter while it is still in the air.
+A common misconception is that a skier has to jump off the helicopter while it is airborne.
 However, in a typical heli-ski run the helicopter has a predetermined drop-off location where it lands and allows all members to safely exit the helicopter.
-Another misconception is that skiers jump of cliffs and ski on steep and dangerous slopes.
+Another misconception is that skiers jump off cliffs and ski on steep and dangerous slopes.
 However, in a typical heli-ski run there are small groups of skiers that have their own guides who know routes that have been chosen in advance and test the snowpack to confirm it is safe.
 The group can usually choose how challenging they want the run to be.